 Free tools are a great place to start when it comes to preventing and combating online defamation.
 But, if you find yourself in a position where the free tools are not enough, an online defamation law firm can help.

 At Minc Law, we know the ins and outs of United States defamation law and have helped more than 2,500 clients respond to online defamation and remove over 50,000 pieces of defamatory material and digital content.
-Check out our blog to learn more about how we can help or contact us for a free consultation.
+Check out our legal resource center to learn more about how we can help or contact us for a free consultation with an intake specialist.